 There are many potential careers that use a psychology degree of some kind.
-Although MCC does not yet offer a major in psychology, we do have an advisement sequence in psychology (LA 16) designed to prepare students for completion of a four-year degree in psychology at a transfer institution.
+The Psychology major (PC01) is designed to prepare students for completion of a four-year degree in psychology at a transfer institution, which opens doors to many available career paths.

 In general, careers in psychology fall into four broad categories: academic, clinical, counseling, and applied.
 There is, of course, a lot of overlap between these four categories.